GiverofMemory/electrodoge/README.md

 most communication about Electrum development happens on IRC, in the `#electrum` channel on Libera Chat.
 The easiest way to participate on IRC is with the web client, [web.libera.chat](https://web.libera.chat/#electrum).

+## Migration

+If you want to migrate from Electrodoge to Dogecoin core [see here](https://bitcointalk.org/index.php?topic=5320198.0).